 But vinegar won’t kill weeds for good so you’ll need to pair it with salt if your goal is to kill them in one go.
 Just make sure to never pour the salt mixture on soil, as the solution will make sure that nothing grows in that spot again.
 I normally use this combo for my cracks in pathways, driveways and walkways and use vinegar only around my berry bushes and trees, making sure not to spray on the plant or tree but only on weeds.

 Another great homemade herbicide is boiling water, an extremely effective weed killer.
 You are basically “cooking” the weeds, including their roots so chances are they’ll never grow back.
 But boiling water is also non selective so make sure you don’t pour it over your plants.

 - If you choose to use vinegar only, pour regular vinegar in a spray bottle and soak the weeds you need to kill on a sunny day (vinegar needs at least 3 hours of sun to act on the weeds).
 The weeds will die in about a couple of days but they might grow back and you’ll need to reapply vinegar.
 I do find that the new weeds have weaker roots so they’re super easy to remove by hand.

-- If you’re using vinegar and salt, make a mixture of 1 cup salt per 1 gallon vinegar, combine in a bucket until salt is dissolved, pour solution into a spray bottle and apply liberally on weeds, in a sunny day.
-The weeds will die and never grow back, but then again, nothing else will grow there so make sure you apply this mixture with care.
+- If you’re using vinegar and salt, make a mixture of 1 cup salt per 1 gallon vinegar, combine in a bucket until salt is dissolved, pour the solution into a spray bottle and apply liberally on weeds, in a sunny day.
+The weeds will die and never grow back, but then again, nothing else will grow there, so make sure you apply this mixture with care.